Where To Buy

 Binding Adjustability: Not much going on here.
 High backs are pre-rotated, toe ramp isn’t adjustable and there is no real way to center the boot in the binding.
-It’s very plug n play.
+It’s a very plug n play.
 Wish they could change this and at least add an adjustable gas pedal.
 The ankle and toe straps adjust to most boots sizes in the range though.

 Stance Width Adjustability: Pretty good here and the Now Drive should accommodate most stance widths if you can turn the disc sideways but you might not be able to if the boot doesn’t center well in the binding.

-Comfort: I had one weird pressure point just before the gas pedal and I had to be pretty weary of tightening up my toe strap.
+Comfort: I had one weird pressure point just before the gas pedal and I had to be pretty wary of tightening up my toe strap.
 I never crank down my ankle strap too hard but sometimes do with the toe strap.
 The support under the EVA foam puts pressure on the arch of my foot and tires me out a bit.
 If I ride with boots that have a thicker sole (unlike the Tactical ADV or in the past the Burton AMB’s) the issue disappears.
 So if you have a softer flexy sole then you might experience the same issues.

 Boot Support: Nice supportive ankle straps and toe straps to feel pretty locked in but the extra locked in feel comes from the heel loop working pretty snug with my Adidas Tactical ADV’s.
 It really feels like your boot is surrounded on all sizes.

 Turn Initiation: Pretty smooth edge to edge but not slow.
 The Now Drive doesn’t have that sharp turn initiation that Union can have where it jumps like an all wheel drive car off the line.
-Instead, this is about the same speed through the whole turn.
+Instead, this is about the same speed throughout the whole turn.
 One isn’t better than the other but instead, it’s all about what you prefer.